1. I'm not a professional or elite athlete. Are sports nutrition services for me?

 11. Do you take insurance?

 I am a contracted insurance provider with Aetna and United HealthCare.
 Whether or not you have coverage for nutrition services depends upon your individual plan and diagnoses.
-I will verify your coverage prior to your visit.
+As a courtesy, I will verify your coverage prior to your visit.
 Insurance covers individual visits and does not cover packages.
 If you do not have United HealthCare or Aetna, I can provide a Superbill which you can submit to your insurance with a claim sheet in order to seek reimbursement.
 I would be considered an out-of-network provider.
-You are ultimately responsible for asking your insurance in advance if they cover any nutrition services.
+Ultimately, the patient is responsible for understanding his/her insurance coverage for services and paying any fees not covered by insurance; therefore, a patient may also want to verify his/her nutrition coverage with insurance as well.
 If you need assistance with asking your insurance about specific diagnostic or procedural codes that are covered, please let me know.